znerol/nononsense-vagrant-puppet-lamp/README.txt

 -----
 * No root password.
 * phpmyadmin in http://localhost:8080/phpmyadmin
-* Tip: Place dump files into data-directory on host-system and then use vagrant command line to load them: vagrant ssh -c "zcat /data/dbname.mysql.gz | mysql -uroot dbname"
+* Tip: Link your dump files into data/mysql-restore and trigger the provisioning.
+The basename of the dump-file will be used as the target database name.
+Keep extensions (like .bz2 and .gz), they will be used to determine which decompression tool to use.
+Example:

+    ln -s /full/path/to/my/dump.sql.gz data/mysql-restore/mydb-42.gz
+    vagrant provision

+  The whole mysql database `mydb_42` will be replaced with the contents of the dump file.
+After successful completion, the dump file will be removed!